vsRushy/MyAwesomeGame2/README.md

-Title: MyAwesomeGame2.
+**Title:** MyAwesomeGame2.

-Description: Simple 2D videogame using SDL.
+**Description:** Simple 2D videogame using SDL.

-By: Gerard Marcos Freixas
+**Author:** Gerard Marcos Freixas

-CITM Terrassa, UPC
+**Update History**

-**Latest update**
+09/03/2018: Changed spaceship and shot speed in order to optimize the game for 60Hz monitors.
-Added fullscreen and the player can only shot one bullet after another one.
+09/03/2018: Added fullscreen and the player can only shot one bullet after another one.